syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 ### Reset events

-Reset functionality has the below 2 events.
+The Reset functionality has the following two events:

 * BeginReset
 * EndReset

 ### Begin reset

-This event is invoked before resetting the changes.
-Hence you can control the reset operation using the Cancel property in the `BeginResetEventArgs`.
+This event occurs before resetting the changes.
+Hence, you can control the reset operation using the Cancel property in the `BeginResetEventArgs`.

 {% tabs %}